digi-ron/AU-Falcon-SPUD-Project/Electrical/DriverButtons/DriverButtons.md

 <!-- TODO find this damned connector if at all possible.
 Notes follow.
 - Noted as C-170 in the workshop manual connector listing
 - apparently between models AU-BF at least.
-Known used EB-BF
+Known used EB-BF for buttons, and XF-ED for brake switch
 - May be OEM but should at least be from another international model
 - Possibly Yazaki 7118-3020 (male terminal housing) and Yazaki 7119-3020 (female terminal housing) but they can't be bought anymore
--->
+- shared connector with sun load sensor (high models) and power antenna (if fitted) -->

 - Confirmed used in XE-ED Falcons as the Brake Light Switch connector